Lessons in Loyalty: why we should reward re-attendance

 When you know you have a sell-out show or popular event coming up, this can be the perfect time to contact lapsed subscribers or one-off bookers to convince them to come back.

 The arts can be a great way to build community and meet other people.
 Give your audience members the chance to do this by running social events within your programme.
-The Naughton Gallery in Belfast hosts Art in the AM, a monthly chat with artists and curators in coffee shops around the city.
+The Naughton Gallery in Belfast used to host Art in the AM, a monthly chat with artists and curators in coffee shops around the city.
 Regular events like these can create a sense of membership and belonging in an organisation, increasing the chances of an attendee coming back again and again.

 The personal touch